MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-overview.md

 ---

 # Welcome to Microsoft Teams
 If you're the admin for Microsoft Teams in your organization, you're in the right place.
-Here you’ll find all the information you need to plan, deploy, and run Teams.
 When you're ready to get going with Teams, start with [How to roll out Teams](How-to-roll-out-teams.md).

 ## Overview of Teams